-Our last article gave tips on the key technology areas to concentrate on.
-In this piece we take a step back to take a look at the things to consider before you get close to putting pen to paper on a deal.
+In this article, we give our 'top tips' on key technology areas to concentrate on when considering a deal, and take a look at the things to consider before you get close to putting pen to paper on a deal.

 1. Often, the technology IS the business